-Students who wish to pursue a teacher education degree must be formally admitted as candidates to the Teacher Education Program by the Teacher Education Committee.
-Students seeking admission to a teacher education degree program must:
+Students who wish to pursue a teacher education degree must be formally admitted as candidates to the Department by the Teacher Education Screening Committee.
+To gain admission, students must:

-- Maintain an overall grade point average of 2.5 or better on a 4.0 scale with no grade less than "C" in general education courses; - Take and pass PRAXIS I (reading, writing, and mathematics) during the first 45 hours; - Complete the application form for Admission to the Department of Teacher Education; - Complete and pass a computer literacy test; - Complete an interview with Teacher Education Committee; and - Complete a writing sample.
+- Maintain an overall grade point average of 2.5 or better on a 4.0 scale with no grade less than "C" in general education courses; - Take and CASE during the first 45 hours; - Complete the application form for Admission to the Department of Teacher Education; - Complete an interview with Teacher Education Committee; and - Submit a writing sample.